 Ouch!
 Do you or someone you know suffer from Fibromyalgia?
 It’s a harrowing syndrome that leaves a person sometimes unable to get out of bed.
-There’s widespread body pain, numbness, swelling, and sensitivity to touch.
-Diet and exercise are important to those affected by fibromyalgia, but what do you do when you’re stuck in bed and in pain all the time?

 If you’re stuck in bed in pain, do some simple stretches for every part of your body, but do them gently.
 You don’t want to overdo any stretching.
 Care for your muscles as you feel them contract and release.
 You can do this in time to your breath.
 Take a breath and flex; breathe out, and release.
 Start as slow as you need.
 You know your body’s limits so gauge how one repetition feels before you go on.
 It’s totally normal if you can only do one.
 It’s a good start!
 Do this every day, and your strength will begin increasing.

 After you’ve made it past bed stretching, try walking in place for five minutes, then boost to ten minutes as time and your energy allow.
 As you find that your muscles are positively responding, and they will, you can increase your exercise from there.